karankhara90/TicketService/ticket-service/README.md

 ##Project
 * This ticket-service application is used to find, hold, and reserve seats for a venue.
+* Seats are named in following manner:
+   A : seat available
+   h : seat on hold
+   x : seat is reserved

 ###Features
 * Find available seats in a specific level